Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 TODO List
 =========

-1. Create logic layer transforming the data into our idea
-2. Display the data logically on the front end
+~1.
+Create logic layer transforming the data into our idea ~2.
+Display the data logically on the front end
-3. Fix encoding issues with daemon et al
+~3.
+Fix encoding issues with daemon et al
 4. Implement the woeful amount of unwritten unit tests
 5. Write up notes
 6. Check readme details are correct
 7. Ensure setup.py works
+8. Fix create_db.py import problem

 Extras with Time
 ================